HypeCheck

 Absorption & Bioavailability

-Moderate — standardized extracts (typically 24% flavone glycosides, 6% terpene lactones) are better absorbed than raw powder; raw powder form may have inconsistent potency and absorption.
+Moderate — standardized extracts (typically 24% flavone glycosides, 6% terpene lactones) are generally considered better absorbed than raw powder, but raw powder form may have lower and more variable absorption.

 Red Flags to Watch For

-• No papers were provided to support any specific health claims — all evidence here is based on general knowledge, not reviewed studies
+• No papers were provided to support specific efficacy claims — evidence here is based on general knowledge only

 Products Containing Ginkgo Biloba Powder